 King Tut ruled for almost nine years, made tremendous efforts for the welfare of people, and restored the lost glory of his dynasty.
 And thus, he was called the living image of Amun.
 He died unexpectedly at a young age.

 The Egyptian Mummy Project has listed down more than 600 mummies and is still counting.
 Tut was one of the first mummies to be scanned to discover the mystery of his death.

-After using spare fans for some time the scan was made possible.
+After using spare fans for some time, the scan was made possible.
 By then, every member present there from the forensic team was trying to form the pharaoh’s face.
 They were assuming the physical features of King Tut to resemble his face.
-After producing an image of the dead king he was laid back in his coffin in the Valley of the Kings.
-He rested under the Orion constellation, the soul of Osiris or god of the afterlife according to Egyptians.
+After producing an image of the dead king, he was laid back in his coffin in the Valley of the Kings.
+He rested under the Orion constellation, which was considered the soul of Osiris or God of the afterlife according to Egyptians.
 Here, Author A.R.
 Williams amusingly describes people’s views of how God takes care of Pharaoh's body even after his death.

 So, this was a precise and short summary of Discovering Tuts.
 The Discovering Tut summary deals with the Egyptian pharaoh, Tutankhamun’s demise.
 The Egyptian culture, lifestyle and beliefs are evident from the narration by A.R.
 Williams.
 Discovering Tut summary Class 11 also talks about the curse on Tutankhamun’s tomb.

 This chapter provides us with a detailed perception and understanding of the historical Egyptian culture.
 Moreover, we come to know about the Egyptians' belief in life after death.
 The gold in this chapter also resembles the wealth of the king's Tut dynasty.
 Burying gold with the body of the King indicates the belief of the people that gold will ensure rebirth.